Participant Resources

 The BrightFocus Foundation funds groundbreaking research in an urgent effort to discover cures for Alzheimer’s disease, macular degeneration, and glaucoma.

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

-Close FAQs
+Close FAQs Open FAQs

-A clinical research study, also known as a clinical trial, is a medical study that is designed to answer questions about the safety of potential new drugs and to find out how well they work.
+A clinical research study, also known as a clinical trial, is a medical study that is designed to answer questions about the safety of potential new medicines and to find out how well they work.
 All potential drugs or medicines must be studied before they can be approved for use in patients and made available to the public.

 It is important to test medicines in the people they are meant to help.
 It is important that research includes a variety of people, because different people may respond differently to medicines.